Practical solutions for proactive brain health™

 Digital cognitive assessments offer a wide range of benefits relative to traditionally paper-based predecessors.
-For example, digital cognitive testing tools boost workflow efficiency with automated administration and scoring.
+For example, digital cognitive testing tools boost workflow efficiency with automated administration.
 They also enable objectivity and consistency in testing and some have been proven to have higher sensitivity than traditional tests.
 For more comparison insights, visit our page on advancing cognitive testing.

-In addition to the benefits digital cognitive tests themselves offer, a broader digital health platform can deliver a range of additional benefits to providers.
+In addition to the benefits digital cognitive tests themselves offer, a broader digital health platform can deliver a range of additional value to providers.
 For example, the Linus Health digital platform also includes integrated clinical guidance to support next steps based on cognitive assessment results.
-It also generates personalized brain health action plans to help patients take lifestyle and health-based steps to mitigate dementia risk factors and enhance overall brain health.
+It also generates personalized brain health action plans to help patients take lifestyle and health-based steps to promote overall brain health.

 Digital solutions for cognitive screening and assessment can help providers enhance care while streamlining clinical workflows.
 Providers and other practice leaders should start by establishing their goals for implementing digital brain health technology and what the associated practice workflows will look like.
 From there, establishing evaluation criteria for potential solutions and identifying individuals who will be involved in the process is a key next step.
 For more, download our guide.

 Linus Health’s digital cognitive assessments incorporate AI to derive dozens of insights from a person’s process of completing cognitive tests (e.g., drawing a clock), along with the final product (the clock).
-This process-based analysis in neuropsychological testing is known as the Boston Process Approach and unique to Linus Health’s solutions.
+This process-based analysis in neuropsychological testing is known as the Boston Process Approach and unique to Linus Health.

-While there is no cure currently for Alzheimer’s disease or other dementia, encouragingly, there is a growing body of evidence that supports the positive impact that life and health-based interventions can have on protecting and improving cognitive health.
-These include interventions designed to address key modifiable risk factors, such as exercise, smoking, and hypertension.
+While there is no cure currently for Alzheimer’s disease, encouragingly, there is a growing body of evidence that supports the positive impact that life and health-based interventions can have on protecting and improving cognitive health.
+These include interventions designed to address modifiable risk factors, such as exercise, smoking, and hypertension.
 Read our white paper for providers to gain more insights on these and other modifiable risk factors.

 Prepare for shifting dynamics in cognitive care

 Download the guide below for insights on preparing for older adults' evolving brain health needs.